Montana State hosts Moore and Montana

 Bozeman, Montana; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Montana visits Montana State after Malik Moore scored 22 points in Montana’s 65-58 victory over the Weber State Wildcats.
+BOTTOM LINE: Montana plays Montana State after Malik Moore scored 22 points in Montana’s 65-58 win against the Weber State Wildcats.

 The Bobcats are 10-2 on their home court.
-Montana State averages 71.5 points while outscoring opponents by 1.6 points per game.
+Montana State ranks third in the Big Sky with 23.6 defensive rebounds per game led by Brandon Walker averaging 4.0.

-The Grizzlies are 12-2 in conference play.
-Montana is seventh in the Big Sky giving up 73.6 points while holding opponents to 45.7% shooting.
+The Grizzlies are 12-2 against Big Sky opponents.
+Montana is ninth in the Big Sky with 6.3 offensive rebounds per game led by Joe Pridgen averaging 2.0.

-Montana State is shooting 44.6% from the field this season, 1.1 percentage points lower than the 45.7% Montana allows to opponents.
-Montana scores 6.5 more points per game (76.4) than Montana State gives up to opponents (69.9).
+Montana State averages 71.5 points per game, 2.1 fewer points than the 73.6 Montana allows.
+Montana averages 7.6 made 3-pointers per game this season, 2.1 more made shots on average than the 5.5 per game Montana State gives up.

-TOP PERFORMERS: Brandon Walker is scoring 14.6 points per game with 4.8 rebounds and 1.6 assists for the Bobcats.
-Patrick McMahon is averaging 11.5 points and 3.5 rebounds while shooting 55.7% over the past 10 games.
+TOP PERFORMERS: Walker is averaging 14.6 points for the Bobcats.
+Tyler Patterson is averaging 2.0 made 3-pointers over the last 10 games.

-Moore is scoring 13.6 points per game and averaging 3.3 rebounds for the Grizzlies.
+Moore is shooting 47.5% and averaging 13.6 points for the Grizzlies.
 Money Williams is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bobcats: 6-4, averaging 71.3 points, 29.5 rebounds, 11.7 assists, 6.1 steals and 4.0 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 69.0 points per game.